Konstantin-xx90/project_AI/README.md

 11. The program is not case-sensitive.
 12. To check a habit, it has to be incremented in the respective time interval (daily / weekly).
 13. If you forgot to submit a check, it can also be done retrospectively.

-## Tests

-The test module ```pytest``` is used to test the most relevant functions of the habit tracker.

-Therefore, test cases can be tested typing ```pytest .``` in the Terminal.
-For proofing the functionality of the application, \
-the basic functionalities including the counting of the current streak are presented in the test_project.py file.

 ##Contribution
 This was my first Python Project.
 Any improvements or remarks from your side can help me. \